ARUNKUMAAR-R/NodeJs-App/README.md

 # NodeJs-App
-Simple NodeJs Application Deployed On AWS ECS using GitHub Actions and Terraform..
+Simple NodeJs Application Deployed On AWS ECS using GitHub Actions and Terraform.